rocketjishao/tagSeq/README.md

        $ python main.py mixed.fastq tagged.fastq untagged.fastq
           # result files: tagged.fastq (as an example) and untagged.fastq

-## 4. Minimap2 to align the reads to reference genes
+## 4. Minimap2 to align the reads to reference sequence
    Run Minimap2 for analyzing the Nanopore direct RNA sequencing data by typing in the command:

        $ ./minimap2 -ax splice -uf -k14 reference.fa tagged.fastq > tagged.sam